Transforming Australia to have a world class economy

 2. Reform tax system.
 In my view cutting income tax rates for companies and working Australians, paid for by increasing rate of GST (to, say, 15 %) and including everything would be a good start.
 If that made incomes slightly more unequal (Australia’s income distribution is middle of the pack of developed nations) find some way to even up distribution.
 The Productivity Commission says: ‘Graph shows that between 1988-89 and 2015-16, the relative poverty rate has hovered around 10%’.

-Debt reduction may require some extra taxes overall until debt is well on the way to being paid off.
-Short of a global regime of debt forgiveness (just possible) this is inevitable until debt is largely repaid.
+Debt reduction after WWII was achieved by strong economic growth.
+Best if this can be repeated but otherwise may require some extra taxes overall until debt is well on the way to being paid off.
+Short of a global regime of debt forgiveness (just possible) this is likely until debt is largely repaid.

 3. Restoring budget balance and when possible create a budget surplus with the aim of reducing government debt.
 This is obviously not possible in the very short term, but examine action after the two world wars and replicate that fiscal action.
 It will take a long time, but eliminating the debt is vital if we have firepower for future crises.